Divyap08/Delta-Demo/README.md

 # Delta-Demo
-This is for learning Git and GitHub.
+This is for learning Git & GitHub.